 (b) A person commits an offense if he intentionally or knowingly solicits, accepts, or agrees to accept any benefit the conferring of which is an offense under Subsection (a).

-What is the punishment for Rigging Publicly Exhibited Contest?
+What is the statute of limitations for Rigging Publicly Exhibited Contest in Texas?

 Legal References: